whitehax0r/ArchLinux-PS4/README.md

 - :warning: __If you use the initramfs.cpio.gz from psxita team, you should rename this file arch.tar.xz to psxitarch.tar.xz__ :warning:
 - The total of 4 files should be on the root of your USB 3.0 Device bzImage, the initramfs.cpio.gz, bootargs.txt and arch.tar.xz or psxitarch.tar.xz.
 - Open the PS4 web browser and first jailbreak your PS4 with Al-Azif [host](https://cthugha.exploit.menu/#PS4%20(9.00)) follow the instructions on the website.
+- Then connect your USB 3.0 Device with all the needed files on your PS4, make sure to connect to the USB slot that is near from your PS4 Blue-ray Disc Drive.
 - Launch the 1GB Linux payload using the one of your trust host but I recommend to you to use this [one](https://sleirsgoevy.github.io/900-host/) from [Sleirsgoevy](https://github.com/sleirsgoevy) because this one detects the bootargs.txt file to avoid black screen issues. __I tried with other host but did not detect the bootargs.txt file.__

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++